Undergraduate BA (Hons)

 In a nutshell

 Designing for Film, Television, and Stage is an exciting prospect for anyone with a passion for making stories come to life.
-At the University of Salford, we work closely with the Film, Television and Stage industry and are the only university to have a campus at MediaCity, home of the BBC and ITV.
+At the University of Salford, we work closely with the Film, Television and Stage industry, we even have a campus at MediaCity, home of the BBC and ITV.
 You’ll study in the heart of Greater Manchester, the north west cultural centre of the UK.

 On our Film, TV and Stage Design degree you’ll design right from the start, develop ideas through models and visuals, and learn critical industry-standard technical drawing processes.
 You'll also experiment with materials and 3D form in our well-equipped workshops and learn alongside like-minded creatives in a collaborative studio environment.